robcarver17/skipperman/docs/technical/installation.md

 # Usernames and log in fresh install

 The username and login for Skipperman is specific to each installation, will not be affected by data download/upload, and will be set up from scratch on a fresh install.
-User data is stored in `/skipperman_user_data/secure/userlist.csv`
+On a fresh install with no users setup the default username / password is `default` and `default`. [**Add a new user or change the password immediately**](/docs/list_of_users_help.md)

+►
+▼
+`